Do you ever feel the pressure to “bootstrap” your business or blog?

 When I decided to start My Adaptable Career, I knew I needed a different approach.
 A business approach.
 And what successful business owner would start a business with a yearly budget of $60?
 It’s laughable.

+If your blog isn’t making any money, it’s probably because you aren’t investing in it.
 Here are three reasons why you should consider spending money on your blog or business.

 This post includes affiliate links, which means if you choose to buy something using my link, I’ll earn a small commission at no extra cost to you.
 You can read more on my disclosure page.